-Whenever Dr. Fischer began to drill teeth, his patient at his mercy and quite unable to respond, he would suddenly announce: Have you heard that Christ has returned?
+Whenever Dr. Fischer began to drill teeth, his patient at his mercy and unable to speak, he would suddenly announce: Have you heard that Christ has returned?

 Much as she tried, Alice Schwarz was unable to ignore Dr. Fischer's strange tales.
 She and her husband became Bahá'ís in 1912.
-Only a year later, during His visit to Germany in the spring of 1913, 'Abdu'l-Bahá spent time at the home of Konsul and Mrs. Schwarz in Stuttgart.
-In March of 1913, 'Abdu'l-Bahá stayed in Stuttgart, Esslingen and Bad Mergentheim.
+A year later, during His visit to Germany in the spring of 1913, 'Abdu'l-Bahá spent time at the home of Konsul and Mrs. Schwarz in Stuttgart.
+In March of 1913, 'Abdu'l-Bahá visited Stuttgart, Esslingen and Bad Mergentheim.
 After visiting Vienna and Budapest, He paid Stuttgart a second visit in the month of April before leaving for Paris.

-Two years earlier, on March 12, 1911, 'Abdu'l-Bahá had sent a message to the Bahá'ís in Stuttgart that read in part:
+In an earlier message addressed to the Bahá'ís of Stuttgart dated March 12, 1911, 'Abdu'l-Bahá had written in part:

 "...Strive with heart and soul, that the divine light be shed on all people, that every heart become enlightened and the spirits of the human race partake of His glorious splendour.
-Work and toil until all regions of this world are illumined by this light.
 Fear not when you encounter certain calamities.
 Ye shall be criticized, ye shall be persecuted, ye shall be cursed and vilified.
 Remember in those days what I am telling you: Your triumph shall be assured!
 Your hearts shall be filled with the joy of holy enlightenment, for celestial forces shall sustain you and the divine power shall be with you.

 This is my message to you."

-(Translated by the author from Der Baha'l Glaube in Deutschland p.10, NSA of Germany 1980)
+- Translated by the author from Der Bahá'í Glaube in Deutschland, p.10, Published in 1980 by the NSA of Germany